City skyline

 Let our firm help you through these challenges.

-We serve feds nationwide/worldwide from offices in
+We serve feds nationwide/worldwide from offices in DC, Houston, and (principal) Waco.

 In-person attorney meetings by appointment only.